cunnie/writings/i_am_become_forever.md

 Max hung up the phone and turned to Julia, "he's on his way."

+Julia felt odd.
+She felt as if she was being tickled in a strange place, a place she could not reach.
+Tickled?
+More like an itch.

+And then she felt an emotion, a feeling.
+A feeling with which she was not previously acquainted.
+She tried to put a name to the feeling.

+_If deep purple was a feeling._

+Yes, it felt like deep purple.
+Not dark in the sense of despair, but rather dark in the sense of unknowable.
+And strong, too.
+She felt a mild sense of vertigo, and her vision blurred.

+She also felt oddly calm.

-Julia, sitting up on the chair, hooked up to many medical instruments, suddenly saw double.
+Julia, sitting up in the chair, hooked up to many medical instruments, suddenly saw double.
 "I'm seeing double.
 Not quite double, more like a juxtaposition of two almost-identical views."